 The Audit Committee also advises the corporation on the appointment of internal auditors, reporting accountants and financial statements auditors and their remuneration for audit and non-audit work as well as reporting annually to the corporation.
-During 2020/21 the Audit Committee recommended to the Board the appointment of Wylie and Bissett as the College's internal auditor.
+During 2021/22 the Audit Committee recommended to the Board the appointment of Beever and Struthers as the College's financial statements auditor.

-During 2020/21 the Audit Committee met five times.
+During 2021/22 the Audit Committee met four times.